gustavooquinteiro/operating-system/README.md

-# Operational-system
+# Operating systems
-Implementing known synchronization problems in Python
+Implementing known synchronization problems in Python as a way to study the interprocess communication (IPC), race conditions and mutual exclusion in critical region.

+Subjects seen in Operating Systems - MATA58, taught by the Maycon Leone Maciel Peixoto in Federal University of Bahia (UFBA)

 ## Dining philosophers problem